How and why importing is often overlooked in the UK.

 However, while such challenges must be considered during the Government’s next round of Brexit negotiations, there are ways that importers can help themselves and protect their businesses from widespread uncertainty.
 Trade Finance, for example, is a funding and support solution for businesses buying goods for resale from UK or overseas suppliers.

 It helps by guaranteeing payment to suppliers before goods are in transit and making payment when items are dispatched.
 This enables businesses to develop relationships with suppliers through payment guarantees and helps them to negotiate early payment discounts with suppliers.

 Furthermore, to protect against currency volatility, Trade Finance and Foreign Exchange providers can help importers to reduce exposure to currency fluctuations enabling them to lock in exchange giving businesses both control and protection.

 While the UK hopes to have a formal withdrawal agreement agreed by mid-October this year, negotiations on a future trade deal are unlikely to start until the UK formally leaves the EU in March 2019.
 Undoubtedly, there will be much focus on positioning UK goods with new and existing trading partners as part of the EU divorce process.

 However, as the UK enters a new world outside of the second largest economy in the world, it is time that the voices of UK importers are lifted out of the shadows and treated in equal measure to their exporting counterparts.
 In the meantime, more needs to be done to highlight the measures available to support UK importers both now and in the future.

-Alternatively, find out more about Trade Finance here.
+Find out more about Trade Finance here.